 Timeline for FDs commencing their training post on 1st September 2024

 If you are interested in becoming a Dental Foundation Training or Dental Therapy Foundation Training (DFT/DTFT) Educational Supervisor please contact the Dental Programme Support Team.
-The Dental Support Team will take your e-mail address and contact you when the PARE online application system, period opens on Tuesday 4th January 2022 - please see timeline below for new approvals.
+The Dental Support Team will take your e-mail address and contact you when the PARE online application period opens on Thursday 6th January 2023 - please see timeline below for new approvals.

-As part of the ES selection process, for new Educational Supervisors only, you will be asked to upload an Endodontic Case (preferably demonstrating Molar Endodontics), to an online platform, APLAN.
-Please plan to have this case ready to upload to APLAN in March/April.
+As part of the ES selection process for DFT Only, new Educational Supervisors* applicants will be asked to upload an Endodontic Case (preferably demonstrating Molar Endodontics), to an online platform, APLAN.
+Please plan to have this case ready to upload to APLAN in March 2023.